CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Lists/Set/set-items-with-values-block-2.md

 ---
 title: "Set Items With Values"
 linkTitle: "Set Items With Values"
-description: "Sets all occurrences of items matching one of the specified values in a List to new values."
+description: "Sets all items matching one of the specified values in a List to new values."
 ---

 ![Icon](/blocks/lists-set-block-icon.png)